 Lehrveranstaltungen des Instituts für Wirtschaftspolitik

-Alle Veranstaltungen in den nachfolgenden Tabellen werden in den Ankündigungen nach Semestern beschrieben.
-Für Seminare gibt es ausführliche Zusatzinformation in Form von Steckbriefen auf den verlinkten Seiten.
+Alle Veranstaltungen werden in den Ankündigungen nach Semestern beschrieben.
+Für Seminare gibt es Zusatzinformation (Seminarsteckbriefe) auf den verlinkten Seiten.

 Übersicht Bachelor